-Very strong current account

-- Exports make up about 45% of GDP.
-Foreign trade has shown a surplus since the mid-1990s - The Krona has been floating since 1992 - As a fairly small currency it is rather sensitive to changes in international risk appetite and business flows.
+- Very strong current account - Exports make up about 45% of GDP.
+Foreign trade has shown a surplus since the mid-1990s. - The Krona has been floating since 1992 - As a fairly small currency it is rather sensitive to changes in international risk appetite and business flows.
 It has however historically been highly correlated with the Euro - The Krona is weaker than its historical average... - ..if compared to a trade weighted basket.
-Factors contributing to a strong krona are a strong current account, high relative growth, solid public finances while low interest rates and weaker export flows are dampening
+Factors contributing to a strong krona are a strong current account, high relative growth, solid public finances while low interest rates are dampening the krona